 Minuteman Missile NHS Visitor Center

-Head to the Minuteman Missile Visitor Center first, especially if you are traveling with kids.
-The visitor center offers a 30-minute film that covers the Cold War along with interpretive displays and a bookstore.
+Always a good first stop, the Minuteman Missile Visitor Center features maps along with Junior Ranger booklets, The visitor center shows a 30-minute film that covers the Cold War along with interpretive displays and a bookstore.

-In the film, why the missiles were necessary and about the history of the Minuteman Missiles.
-Learn about the Cold War and the strategies the U.S. used, including duck-and-cover drill for schools.
+In the film, viewers see why the missiles were necessary along the history of the Minuteman Missiles.
+Visitors will learn about the Cold War and the strategies the U.S. used, including duck-and-cover drill for schools.

 The Nation’s Nuclear Defense display covers the details of the 66th Strategic Missile Squadron of the 44th Strategic Missile Wing based at Ellsworth Air Force Base in South Dakota.
 See the locations of the 150 Minuteman Missiles along with the 15 launch centers across 13,500 square miles of South Dakota.